How Are Criminal Charges Handled?

 Civil cases, on the other hand, involve individuals and organizations seeking to resolve legal disputes.
-In a criminal case, the state, through a prosecutor, initiates the suit, while in a civil case the victim brings the suit.
-Persons convicted of a crime may be incarcerated, fined, or both.
-However, persons found liable in a civil case may only have to give up property or pay money, but are not incarcerated.
+In a criminal case, the state, through a prosecutor, initiates the suit, while in a civil case, the victim brings the suit.
+Persons convicted of a crime may be incarcerated, fined or both.
+However, persons found liable in a civil case may only have to give up property or pay money but are not incarcerated.

 A “crime” is any act or omission (of an act) in violation of a public law forbidding or commanding it.
-Though there are some common law crimes, most crimes in the United States are established by local, state, and federal governments.
+Though there are some common law crimes, most crimes in the United States are established by local, state and federal governments.
 Criminal laws vary significantly from state to state.
-There is, however, a Model Penal Code (MPC) which serves as a good starting place to gain an understanding of the basic structure of criminal liability.
+There is, however, a Model Penal Code (MPC) that serves as a good starting place to gain an understanding of the basic structure of criminal liability.

 All statutes describing criminal behavior can be broken down into their various elements.
-Most crimes (with the exception of strict-liability crimes) consist of two elements: an act, or “actus reus,” and a mental state, or “mens rea".
+Most crimes (with the exception of strict-liability crimes) consist of two elements: an act, or “actus reus,” and a mental state, or “mens rea.”
 Prosecutors have to prove each and every element of the crime to yield a conviction.
 Furthermore, the prosecutor must persuade the jury or judge “beyond a reasonable doubt” of every fact necessary to constitute the crime charged.
-In civil cases, the plaintiff needs to show a defendant is liable only by a “preponderance of the evidence,” or more than 50%.
+In civil cases, the plaintiff needs to show a defendant is liable only by a “preponderance of the evidence,” or more than 50 percent.